algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-plan.md

 #### 8.1.1 Github Actions

 GitHub Actions is a platform we will use to adopt a continuous integration and continuous deployment workflow.
 Every time a push is triggered on a targetted branch, a test will automatically run.

+#### 8.1.2 GitHub Issues

+GitHub issues is a built-in feature of GitHub, allowing us to describe precisely the problems encountered during the testing phase.

+We define:

+- **Firmware bugs:**

 ### 8.2 Test Environment